 The list of schools below have been selected by researching which schools offer similar programs to Georgia Gwinnett College.

-- Gordon College in Barnesville, GA (65 miles away)
+- Gordon College in Athens, GA (65 miles away)

-- University of South Carolina - Aiken in Aiken, SC (132 miles away)
+- University of South Carolina - Aiken in Clinton, SC (132 miles away)

-- Georgia Southwestern State University in Americus, GA (134 miles away)
+- Georgia Southwestern State University in Atlanta, GA (134 miles away)

-- University of South Carolina - Beaufort in Bluffton, SC (214 miles away)
+- Auburn University - Montgomery in Athens, AL (169 miles away)